• Skip to primary navigation

 • Slicing the zucchini with a mandoline works great to get even thin slices.

-• Leftover zucchini rollatini can be refrigerated for up to 3 days and reheated in the oven at 350f until warm or the microwave for a couple of minutes.
+• Leftover zucchini rollatini can be refrigerated for up to 3 days and reheated in the oven at 350f until warm or in the microwave for a couple of minutes.

 • Freeze for up to 6 months and reheat in the oven at 350f until hot.